-How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.
+Today you’ll learn How to Save Money on Heat, using simple tips to help you learn how to lower your heating bill this winter.

 Why is my Gas Bill so High?

-But there are several things that you can do that will all help reduce the amount you will have to pay this winter to keep your home warm.
+Thankfully there are several things that you can do that will help reduce the amount you will have to pay this winter to keep your home warm.

-The prospect of heating homes through a possibly long cold winter can be a big addition to the mounting stress on many families this year.
+The prospect of heating our homes through a long cold winter can be a big addition to the mounting financial stress on many families this year.

-With tight budgets, we all need to look at working to make our homes comfortable without sacrificing warmth this year.
+With tighter budgets, we all need to take a look at working to make our homes comfortable without sacrificing warmth this year.

 These simple tips will help you keep warm and lower your heating bill.

-The tips below are easy ways that anyone can reduce the amount of heat you need to stay warm.
+The tips below are easy things that anyone can do to reduce the amount of heat you need to stay warm.
+I recommend doing as many of the things listed as possible, for the greatest noticeable difference in your heating bill.

-Using less heat means you will save money on your heat bills this winter.
+Using less heat means you will save money on the cost of your heat bills this winter.

 Get a Programmable Thermostat

-Choose one with a WiFi connection you can control from bed, or when you are away from home.
+Choose one with a WiFi connection that you can control from bed, or when you’re away from home.

 This is a great way to lower the temperature of the house and lower your heating bill when you can handle the cooler temperatures.

-With families home most of the day this year, a programmable thermostat won’t be enough to make a significant difference in your heating bill.
+With families gone from the home most of the day, a programmable thermostat can really help make a significant difference in your heating bill.

 Improve the Insulation of Your Home

-From cold walls to drafty windows, insulating your home is the best way to trap the heat inside and keep the cold out.
+From cold walls to drafty windows, insulating your home is one of the best way to trap the heat inside and keep the cold outside.

 The biggest leaks for heat to escape in older homes are the windows.

-Using a window insulation kit. or large plastic drop cloth and double-sided tape, is the easiest way to insulate your windows blocking drafts.
+Using a window insulation kit or large plastic drop cloth and double-sided tape, is the easiest way to insulate your windows and block any drafts you have.

 To add a buffer of insulation place two layers of plastic over the window.